-Marcia has a website (link below) where you can view some of her work and also read some excerpts from "About My Hair".
+Marcia has a website (currently discontinued) where you can view some of her work and also read some excerpts from "About My Hair".
 I encourage anyone who may be touched by cancer to find some inspiration and hope here.
 As Marcia says in her closing remarks, "The work helped me maintain my positive attitude and has pushed me to places where I surely wouldn't otherwise have gone."

 Me too, Marcia.

 I am in the process of getting my kitchen floor ready for new ceramic tile installation.
 I am putting down new subfloor underlayment and will be using 12" square ceramic tile.
 I read your article about replacing broken tiles and you mentioned that "thinset" mortar is not recommended due to poor adhesion if not promptly applied.
 However, my instructions say to use latex thinset mortar.